jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.

-It's good practice, because we have a lot more evolution left to do.
+That's really good because we have a lot more evolution left to do.

 I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, levers for change.